Akamel01/portfolio/PROJECT_PAGE_GUIDELINES.md

 ## Page Sections Reference

 A project page should include these sections in order.
-Each section is a full-viewport "slide" with scroll-snap.
+Pages use **natural scrolling** (no scroll-snap) for a smooth browsing experience.

 ### 1. Hero Section
 **Purpose**: Immediate impact, establish project identity